 (Click on the right hand side on “Einkommensteuer mit allen Anlagen”)

-As an employee , you need the following forms (e.g for 2016) :
+If you are an employee , you need the following forms (e.g for 2016) :

 - ESt 1 V 2016 (The main form that details general info like your adress, iD nummer,etc)